-The additions to contingent consideration in the first quarter of 2016 relate to the acquisition of IOmet (see Note 2).
-The payments of contingent consideration in the first quarter of 2016 relate to the first commercial sale of Zerbaxa in the European Union.
+The additions to contingent consideration in the first six months of 2016 relate to the acquisition of IOmet (see Note 2).
+The payments of contingent consideration in the first six months of 2016 relate to the first commercial sale of Zerbaxa in the European Union.